Air Canada Logo

 Air Canada Logo 2005-2017

-In this version of the logo, the authors have corrected the font.
-To do this, they made the letters narrow and smooth by removing the serifs.
-The designers also added color, opting for a bright scarlet, attracting as much attention as possible.
+In this version of the logo, the authors adjusted the font.
+For this purpose, they made the letters narrow and smooth, removing the serifs.
+The designers also added color, choosing bright scarlet to attract as much attention as possible.

 2017 – today